Admission and Ticketing

 Kandos is a small town of 1300 people nestled in the foothills of beautiful Coomber Melon Range.
 You can easily spend a day or longer exploring the twin towns, 20th Century Kandos and only seven kilometers away 19th Century Rylstone.

-Wirimbili Experience, presented by North East Wiradjuri Company runs cultural tours out of their base on Angus Avenue, the main street which is also lined with many small businesses and shops.
+Wirimbili Experience, presented by North East Wiradjuri Company runs cultural tours out of their base on Angus Avenue, the main street which is also lined with many small businesses.
 A fantastic up to date old style post office, a bank with ATM, bakery, chemist, library, coffee shops and IGA supermarket will look after your necessities.
 The Kandos Community Charity shop is legendary.
-Wayout Gallery, also HQ of Cementa Contemporary Art Festival runs a program of curated exhibitions and art workshops.
-Angus Ave is also home to independent artists’ studios and craft workshops – watch out for their signs declaring ‘open today’.
+Wayout Gallery, also HQ of Cementa Contemporary Art Festival runs a program of curated exhibitions, art workshops.
+Angus Ave is also home to private artists’ studios and craft workshops – watch out for their signs declaring ‘open today’.
 Find out what the locals are up to by tuning into KRR community radio. http://krrfm.org.au/ Did we mention the pool?
 Open between September and April the Kandos Olympic pool is like swimming in rain water.
 Your kids will love the skate park beside the pool.
 Those who hanker to stretch their legs walk or ride the bike track between Kandos and Rylstone.
 Dunn’s Swamp/Ganguddy, the western entrance to the Wollemi National Park is not to be missed.https://www.google.com/search?client=firefox-b-d&q=wollemi+np+map#

 Actually, you’ll discover a day is not enough, plan to stay longer and you’ll want to come back again and again.